 In limited circumstances and in accordance with law, a student’s personal telecommunications device may be searched by authorized personnel.
 [Policy FNF.]

 Any disciplinary action will be in accordance with the Student Code of Conduct.
-The district is not be responsible for damaged, lost, or stolen telecommunications devices.
+The district is not responsible for damaged, lost, or stolen telecommunications devices.

 Unacceptable and Inappropriate Use of Technology Resources